dailydotdev/docs/docs/how-does-daily-dev-work/how-to-get-featured.md

 ## How to get your article picked up?

-Practically there are three primary ways you can get featured on daily.dev:
+Practically there are two primary ways you can get featured on daily.dev:

 1. Publish guest articles on well-known publications
 2. Publish articles on developer blogging platforms